Author's Note: Thanks for the R&R!

 "Just take it," Harry said with finality, whipping out Malfoy's wand and holding it out to him, handle first, in rigid withdrawal.
 Ollivander had said the wand had changed its allegiance, and Harry was beginning to feel quite comfortable with it.
 He was not, however, a thief.

 Malfoy hesitated, looking first down at the wand, then back up at Harry.
-He reached out his hand slowly, as if towards the rear of a Blast-Ended Skrewt.
+He reached out his hand as if reaching towards the rear of a Blast-Ended Skrewt.
 His delicate fingers curled around the handle, and Harry dropped his hold on it.
 Instead of pulling back, Malfoy's face fell.
 "I don't think this is mine anymore," he said somberly, and passed the wand back to Harry.
 They just stared at each other a moment before they put the matter to close with a slight nod of their heads.

 "I could ask you the same thing," Harry said.